 For best results, give your porcelain tile a quick once-over at least once a week.
 This will prevent the buildup of dirt and grime that can erode the finish.

-Are you planning on cleaning weekly?
-Start by sweeping or vacuuming away dust, dirt, and crumbs to clean the surface.
+If you do cleaning weekly cleanings. start by sweeping or vacuuming away dust, dirt, and crumbs to clean the surface.
 Then wipe down the tile with clean water.
 Water is often enough to remove lighter soiling without using other cleaners.

 What’s the Best Way to Clean Porcelain Tile?

-The type of tile can dictate the best way to clean it.
+The type of porcelain tile can dictate the best way to clean it.

 For example, unglazed or unpolished porcelain tiles respond better to mild soaps and warm water mixtures, while glazed or polished tile often does well with a commercially available porcelain cleaner.
 Textured porcelain tiling might require extra scrubbing to remove dirt and debris from the grouting between the tiles.

-Regardless of your type, cleaning your porcelain tile regularly will minimize wear and tear while keeping your interior spaces fresh and beautiful.
+Regardless of the tile type, cleaning your porcelain tile regularly will minimize wear and tear while keeping your interior spaces fresh and beautiful.

 Unpolished or Unglazed Tile